dazld/shadow-cljs-sass/README.md

 Once the process has booted up, it will provide an `nrepl` port to the local `.shadow-cljs` directory, along with other port information.
 You can also see which port the nrepl is listening on in the terminal - it looks like `shadow-cljs - nREPL server started on port 59128`.

-Configure your `nrepl` as usual to connect to thiis port, and once connected, and a browser is open, you may connect to the live process in the browser with the command:
+Configure your `nrepl` as usual to connect to this port, and once connected, and a browser is open, you may connect to the live process in the browser with the command:

 `(shadow/repl :frontend)`